-- Explain the cause of water resource issues using economic theory and concepts
+- Characterize and explain water resource issues using economic concepts and theory

-- Identify economic instruments for water resource management
+- List and review economic instruments for water management

 - Water and Environmental Law Required Upon completion, the participant should be able to:

-- Water Resources Assessment Elective Upon completion, the participant should be able to:
+- Water Resources Assessment Required Upon completion, the participant should be able to:

-- Describe different types of water resources data, generated from ground and RS measurements.
+- Describe different types of water resources data, generated either from ground and/or RS measurements.

 - Apply diverse methods of data processing and data validation for water resources assessment, including statistical analysis of time serieseseries data.